nakatamaho/gmpxx_mkII/STATUS.md

 ## Overview

-The project is currently at Phase 5 of the v2.0.0 rewrite.
-The implemented surface is a clean, header-only C++20 expression-template core for lazy arithmetic over GMP `mpf_t`, `mpz_t`, and `mpq_t`, including mixed scalar, integer, rational, floating-point, and `mpf_class`-backed complex expressions plus native mpz multiply-add fusion, immediate comparisons, string conversion, stream I/O, user-defined literals, runtime defaults/base policy, and install-tree package config support.
+The project is currently past Phase 6 of the v2.0.0 rewrite.
+The implemented surface is a clean, header-only C++20 expression-template core for lazy arithmetic over GMP `mpf_t`, `mpz_t`, and `mpq_t`, including mixed scalar, integer, rational, floating-point, and `mpf_class`-backed complex expressions plus native mpz multiply-add fusion, immediate comparisons, string conversion, stream I/O, user-defined literals, runtime defaults/base policy, GMP-only real and complex transcendental functions, examples, benchmarks, and install-tree package config support.

 The v1.0.0 eager implementation is retained only as reference material in `eager/gmpxx_mkII.h.in`.
 It is not included by, copied into, or built as part